Mzisbrod/NLP-TA-Agent/README.md

 3. Install any necessary Python packages

 ### Usage
-1. Configure the '.env' file with your EdStem API token (`https://edstem.org/us/settings/api-tokens`)
+1. Configure the `.env` file with your EdStem API token (`https://edstem.org/us/settings/api-tokens`)
 2. Fetch EdStem data by running `python fetch_data.py` (saved in `/edstem_data` directory)
 3. Prepare the data for training by running `python clean_data.py` (saved in `/edstem_data` directory)
 4. Merge the data fetched from all courses by running `python merge_data.py`.
 Now `merged_data.json` conatains all course data fetched from EdStem